-ARC offers specialised support for as long as it is needed when parents receive a worrying screening result or when a fetal anomaly is diagnosed in their unborn baby*.
 Around 800,000 women in the UK become pregnant each year.
-More than 35,000 will be told there is a risk their unborn baby has a serious fetal anomaly.
+More than 40,000 will be told there is a risk their baby has a serious fetal anomaly.
 Naturally, this causes a great deal of anxiety and uncertainty.
 Most parents will ultimately be reassured the pregnancy is progressing as expected.
-Sadly, some will receive the devastating news that their baby has a serious, sometimes lethal disorder, or a condition where the outlook is uncertain.
+Sadly, some will receive the devastating news that their baby has a serious, sometimes lethal condition or might be told that the outlook is very uncertain.

-ARC is there to offer non-directive information and support to parents before, during and after the prenatal testing process; when they are told their unborn baby has an anomaly; when they are making difficult decisions about continuing with or ending a pregnancy, and when they are coping with complex and painful issues after making a decision, including bereavement.
+ARC offers non-directive information and support to parents before, during and after antenatal screening; when they are told their baby has an anomaly; when they are making difficult decisions about continuing with or ending a pregnancy, and when they are coping with complex and painful issues after making a decision, including bereavement.